 - A consistent and powerful model for composing asynchronous operations based on C++ 11 features

-- Support with Visual Studio 2012 and Visual Studio 2013
+- Support for Visual Studio 2012 and Visual Studio 2013 with debugger visualizers

-We'd love to get your review score, whether good or bad, but even more than that, we want to fix your problem, and the most efficient way to do that is to track it under Issues.
+We'd love to get your review score, whether good or bad, but even more than that, we want to fix your problem.
+If you submit your issue as a Review, we won't be able to respond to your problem and ask any follow-up questions that may be necessary.
+The most efficient way to do that is to open a discussion